Leefarmer83/Translate-It/TESTING.md

 **HTML validator:**
 Errors are seen, this is expected due to the validator not handling Flask inside the HTML

+## Important - To test category functionality you must be logged in as admin, please use the following credentials:
+**Username: admin**

+**Password: Budnlee5**

+Here you can test; adding, deleting and editing categories.
+## this will be deleted after the App is assessed by code institute.

 # edit_category.html
 action taken | expected result | pass/fail
 ------------ | --------------- | ---------